 Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the Meeker Sanitation District's basic financial statements.
 The budgetary comparison schedule is presented for purposes of additional analysis and is not a required part of the basic financial statements.

-The budgetary comparison schedule has not been subjected to the auditing procedures applied in the audit of the basic financial statements and, accordingly, we do not express an opinion or provide any assurance on them.
+The budgetary comparison schedule has not been subjected to the auditing procedures applied in the audit of the basic financial statements and, accordingly, we do not express an opinion or provide any assurance on it.

-Calo CMA Services, PC Rangely, Colorado
+Rangely, Colorado